New County Forest Names and Signs

 The County Forests are managed in partnership with agencies such as South Nation Conservation, local ATV and snowmobile clubs, and organizations like the Friends of the Summerstown Trails.
 Our management plan includes sustainable timber harvests to improve forest health, encourage wildlife habitat, and generate revenue for forest management opportunities.
 Our forests are managed according to Forest Stewardship Council (FSC) certification.

 2016 Forest Cover Study

 SDG partnered with local Municipalities and Conservation Authorities to complete a forest cover analysis.
 The South Nation Forest Cover Trends and Analysis report can be found here.
 It contains information on the percentage forest cover, types of deforestation, and mechanisms for increasing forest cover.

-Check out the map below which highlights a few of our County Forest properties:
+Click here to see a map that highlights a few of our County Forest properties.

 Try a forest hike at the Warwick Forest trails in North Stormont: http://www.nation.on.ca/recreation/hikingwalking/warwick-forest-conservation-area-berwick-ontario

 If you are interested in trapping in a county forest or right-of-way please contact the Transportation and Planning Services department.

 SDG Forest Management is provided in partnership with South Nation Conservation.
 The forests are managed according to the Forest Stewardship Council of Canada sustainable forestry standards.